FedericoTs/FeedbackforFounders/documentation/feedback_page_design.md

   - Level 20: Early access to new features
   - Level 50: "Guru" status with highlighted feedback

-- Feedback-specific achievements (integrated with the main achievement system):
-  - "Feedback Champion" for giving feedback to 10 different projects
-  - "Quality Reviewer" for achieving high average feedback quality scores
+- Achievement system:
-  - "Section Specialist" for providing feedback on all sections of a project
+  - "Section Specialist" for excellent feedback on specific website aspects
-  - "Critical Eye" for identifying important issues that project owners implement
+  - "Critical Eye" for identifying important issues
   - "Full Coverage" for providing feedback on all sections
   - "Consistency" for regular feedback activity
   - "Impact Maker" when project owners implement suggestions